advanced-computer-lab-2023/Mern-overflow-Pharmacy/README.md

 -   Sign in to their account
 -   Sign up as a patient
 -   Request to sign up as a pharmacist
--   Request to sign up as a doctor
 -   Reset forgotten password through OTP sent to email
 </details>